melvic-ybanez/dry/README.md

 Dry was also heavily influenced by the Lox language, and you'll see why in the next section.

 The name doesn't actually mean "Don't Repeat Yourself" (though maybe it can be a good slogan).
-Dry was named after the eye condition from which I suffered for about 2 years.
+Dry was rather named after the eye condition from which I suffered for about 2 years.

 ## Why Use Dry

 Dry started as a hobby project, when I was going through the first part of [Crafting Interpreters](https://craftinginterpreters.com/).
-This is why Lox, the object language in that book, had also influenced the design of Dry.
+This is how Lox, the object language in that book, had also influenced the design of Dry.

 However, as Dry started to grow, it became more and more of a language